gvvaughan/specl/doc/specl.md

       ispending = (nil|true),
     }
 {% endhighlight %}

+The `filename` and `line` fields hold the filename and line-number from which the example being reported came.

 The outer `ispending` field will be set to `true` if the entire example is pending - that is, if it has no example code, save perhaps a call to